 This is a simple exercise, requiring only a ball and a pen or marker to write with.
 You may even recognize it, as it is frequently used with children and teenagers in many contexts, as it takes the pressure off of talking about emotions for those who may be uncomfortable sharing their feelings.

 A beach ball is a perfect ball for this activity, as it is big enough to write several emotions on and it is easy to throw back and forth in a circle.
 Write several emotions on the ball, such as “joyful,” “lonely,” “silly,” or “sad.”

 Gather your family into a circle and begin to toss the ball back and forth between family members.
 When a family member catches the ball, have them describe a time when they felt the emotion facing them.
-Alternatively, you could have the catcher act out an emotion, an activity especially suited for children.
+Alternatively, you could have the catcher act out an emotion, an activity specially suited for children.

-The intent of this exercise is to discuss emotions with your family, and practice listening to one another and expressing your feelings.
+The intent of this exercise is to discuss emotions with your family and practice listening to one another and expressing your feelings.